Reviews You Can Rely On

 Credit: Brooke Hess

 We found that boots with shorter flood heights provided significantly less weather protection than those with taller flood heights.
+This doesn't necessarily mean they're made with less waterproof materials, but they just don't offer as much coverage.
 In situations where we needed as much weather protection as possible - like while walking through muddy ponds, working on a boat, or sloshing through the river - we chose boots with taller flood heights.
 On the other hand, when we were walking around cities and through mild rain, we preferred the boots with shorter flood heights.
 They are lighter, allow for easier walking, and have a more stylish appearance.

 Rain boots are designed to keep feet dry, allowing you to work, recreate, and commute in wet conditions throughout the seasons.
 The degree of ideal weather protection is determined by how much time you will spend in wet weather (commuting vs 8+ hrs of outdoor work), how often you will be in wet conditions (work vs play), and your regional climate (dry and arid vs high annual rainfall).
 Consider these factors when selecting a boot and know that weather protection relative to your intended outings will equate to comfort and your ability to be out in the elements.